Ninalfi/Emergency-Hotline/README.md

     - It bubbles up to document.

+4. What is Event Delegation in JavaScript?
+Why is it useful?

-4. Event Delegation is a technique where you attach an event listener to a parent element, and use it to handle events that happen on its child elements.
+  Event Delegation is a technique where you attach an event listener to a parent element, and use it to handle events    that happen on its child elements.
        Event Delegation is useful because:
            -Saves memory,
            -Handles dynamically added elements.

-5. preventDefault()
+5. What is the difference between preventDefault() and stopPropagation() methods?

+   preventDefault()
       -Prevents the default action of an element, -Stops default browser behaviour. stopPropagation()